51 Things You Didn’t Know About What Makes Your Pet Tick

 Sound waves create motion in tiny hairs in the cochlea, and over time these hairs can break off and lead to hearing loss.
 The same process happens in humans, which is why Grandpa needs those hearing aids.
 Coren says that larger dogs have thicker hair cells that are more likely to break off, making Great Danes likely to lose hearing at a younger age than a pug.
 Did you know that puppies are born deaf?
 Here are more unbelievable facts you didn’t know about dogs.

 Although Coren says that vision ranks third in importance in the hierarchy of senses (after smell and hearing) for dogs, it plays an important role in the way dogs communicate through body language.
 “Imagine the old ancestors of dogs are canine pack hunters,” he says.
 “If the leader sees a deer and yells to the rest of the pack, then guess what—they’ve lost their lunch because the deer will hear that yelling too.”
 Studies show that dog trainers who use hand signals are more effective than those who rely on just voice commands as well.
 Here are more training secrets dog trainers won’t tell you for free.

 Dog-to-dog body language is hard for humans to grasp

 Coren says he hears from people all the time who don’t understand why their lovely dogs get in fights with other pups while out walking on leashes.
 “You generally have an insecure dog owner,” he says.
 “As they approach an unfamiliar dog, the owner pulls back on the dog’s leash, which causes its front legs to leave the ground.”
 Front legs off the ground comes across as a threat to the other dog, which is why many react with hostility.
 Over time, the dog comes to expect these reactions from the dogs she meets, and she’ll approach them with aggression herself.
-Good dog-walking etiquette is a key part of how to train a puppy.
+Check out the ways dogs are smarter than you think.